 The WISD's detailed custodial procedures guide was created with reliance and in compliance with the CDC's website for "Cleaning, Disinfection, and Hand Hygiene in Schools - a Toolkit for School Administrators" and linked pages.
 All frequently touched surfaces have been defined in the custodial procedures manual; wherever possible, WISD added wipeable covers to electronics; playground equipment will be cleaned.
-In the event a case is identified and confirmed in any WISD facility, the area(s) affected will be closed for as long as reasonably possible (at least several hours) before a staff member is assigned to clean and disinfect; windows and doors to the area(s) affected will be opened, if doing so does not pose a different health or safety risk; ventilating fans will be placed in the area(s); staff will ensure the air purifying device is operating, and the areas will not be used until after they are cleaned and disinfected following WISD custodial procedures protocols as outlined in the custodial procedures manual.
+In the event a case is identified and confirmed in any WISD facility, the area(s) affected will be closed for as long as reasonably possible (at least several hours) before a staff member is assigned to clean and disinfect; windows and doors to the area(s) affected will be placed in the area(s); staff will ensure the air purifying device is operating, and the areas will not be used until after they are cleaned and disinfected following WISD custodial procedures protocols as outlined in the custodial procedures manual.
 Facial tissue will be made readily available for all staff, hand soap, disposable hand towels, and hand sanitizer dispensers/stock will be monitored and replenished throughout the school day.